 Laura Ingall’s story begins in 1871 in a little log cabin on the edge of the Big Woods of Wisconsin.
 Four-year-old Laura lives in the little house with her Pa, her Ma, her sisters Mary and Carrie, and their trusty dog, Jack.

-Pioneer life is sometimes hard, since the family must grow or catch all their own food as they get ready for the cold winter.
-But it is also exciting as Laura and her folks celebrate Christmas with homemade toys and treats, do the spring planting, bring in the harvest, and make their first trip to town.
-And every night they are safe and warm in their little house, with the happy sound of Pa’s fiddle sending Laura and her sisters off to sleep.
+Pioneer life is sometimes hard since the family must grow or catch all their food as they get ready for the cold winter.
+But it is also exciting as Laura, and her folks celebrate Christmas with homemade toys and treats, do the spring planting, bring in the harvest, and make their first trip to town.
+And every night, they are safe and warm in their little house, with the joyful sound of Pa’s fiddle sending Laura and her sisters off to sleep.

 And so begins Laura Ingalls Wilder’s beloved story of a pioneer girl and her family.
 The nine Little House books have been cherished by generations of readers as both a unique glimpse into America’s frontier past and a heartwarming, unforgettable story.

 “I have been teaching well over a decade now, and every year this is the first book I read aloud to my children.
 The writing is simple yet very descriptive.
 I feel it is my duty as an educator to introduce excellent literature to my students.”

 “Laura Ingalls Wilder has captured a snapshot of the past for readers to enjoy for years to come.
 It’s a fantastic way to introduce pioneers’ way of life and the hardships they endured.”